blogofcode/blogofcode.github.io/about.md

 # About Developer

-Hello, my name is A SAI RAHUL.
+Hey, my name is Rahul.

 I'm a programmer who loves latest technologies.
 I love to develop mobile apps, games, softwares and explore more.